Yashwant Ambedkar: Personal life

-Yashwant Ambedkar was born on 12 December 1912 in Bombay.
-On 19 April 1953, he married Meera Ambedkar in a Buddhist manner.
-They have four children - Prakash, Ramā, Bhimrao and Anandraj.
-His only daughter Rama is married to Anand Teltumbde.
+Yashwant Ambedkar, born on 12 December 1912 in Bombay, married Meera Ambedkar in a Buddhist manner on 19 April 1953.
+They have four children, which are Prakash, Ramā, Bhimrao and Anandraj.
+His only daughter Ramā is married to Anand Teltumbde.

 Religious work

 On 14 October 1956, he converted to Navayana Buddhism.
-After the death of his father Babasaheb Ambedkar on 6 December 1956, he became the second president of the Buddhist Society of India.
-This position he held until his death (1956-1977).
+After the death of his father, Dr. B. R. Ambedkar on 6 December 1956, he became the second president of the Buddhist Society of India.
+This position he held until his death (1956–1977).
 In 1958, he represented India at the World Buddhist Conference in Bangkok, Thailand.

-He erected many Buddhist temples, and monuments of Babasaheb Ambedkar.
-On 2 August 1958, at Bhimnagar in Pune, he erected a full-sized bronze statue of Babasaheb Ambedkar.
+He erected many Buddhist temples, and monuments of Dr. B. R. Ambedkar.
+On 2 August 1958, at Bhimnagar in Pune, he erected a full-sized bronze statue of Dr. B. R. Ambedkar.

-Babasaheb Ambedkar's tomb Chaitya Bhoomi memorial work was completed by Yashwant Ambedkar's efforts.
+Dr. B. R. Ambedkar's tomb Chaitya Bhoomi memorial work was completed by Yashwant Ambedkar's efforts.

 He represented India at the World Buddhist Conference in Sri Lanka in 1972.